 The beach bars have been upgraded, with new additions being added every summer, and there’s an upmarket Mykonos feel to this side of Limassol now.

 The coastline is both long and lovely, and there are patches of beach where you can simply lay down your towel if you fancy a peaceful afternoon on the beach.
-Alternatively, there are lots of great beach bars to enjoy.
-Visiting Lady’s Mile is one of my favourite things to do in Limassol.
+Alternatively, there are lots of lively beach bars to enjoy.
+Visiting Lady’s Mile is one of my favorite things to do in Limassol.

-The beach bars here are now a lot more expensive than they once were but it’s a great place to come and enjoy something different, or perhaps to celebrate a special occasion.
+The beach bars here are now a lot more expensive than they once were but it’s still a nice place to come and enjoy something different, or perhaps to celebrate a special occasion.
 Currently, my top choice for beach bars is Aplostra.

 Kyrenia is located in the North of Cyprus, in the Turkish area.
-It’s a very picturesque city, with a charming castle, a pretty harbour, and lovely beaches.
+It’s a very picturesque city, with a charming castle, a pretty harbor, and lovely beaches.
+You can visit here on this day trip from Limassol which takes in Kyrenia and Nicosia.

 23. Avakas Gorge